iiab/iiab-admin-console/roles/console/files/help/Config.rst

 * **Samba** - Provides Network File Sharing.

     There is some overlap between these three.  **Elgg** allows blogging and other forms of social media.
-Students and Teachers can use it to collaborate on projects or for journalling.  **OwnCloud** is great for sharing media.
+Students and Teachers can use it to collaborate on projects or for journalling.  **Nextcloud** is great for sharing media.
 It has apps for phones and tablets that make it easy to drop photos and other materials onto the server for sharing. **Samba** gives you the ability to share directories on the server that can be accessed by Teachers and Students as if they were local to their laptops.

 * **CUPS** - Provides support for **Printers** either directly attached to the server or on the network.